feurig/Cohen/README.md

 ### Hardware Abstractions.
 Some of the work involved with the LUFA library is to provide feedback for the states of the the usb connection itself.
 This requires a hardware abstraction for each board supported by the library.
 In our use case this  would better be served by providing weak functions to be overridden user functions.

+[^1]: because you cant parse it doesnt mean you need to magle it thank your for letting me test you Mau… You are this close to total fail.